bluzDK/bluz-docs/docs/reference/beacon.md

 This library allows you to turn bluz into various beacon types that can be used to trigger apps and other devices when they come into proximity.

+**NOTE:** When bluz is configured as a beacon, it wil not automatically connect to bluz hardware gateways.
+The only way to get the device back online for reprogramming is through the iOS/Android app

 ## beacon(uint32_t major, uint32_t minor, uint8_t *UUID)

 Starts advertising as a beacon with a major, minor, and UUID.
 This will put bluz into a state that is similar to popular beacon protocols used by major smartphone manufacturers